Old German Baptist Brethren Church, New Conference

-The Old German Baptist Brethren, New Conference is a church belonging to the Schwarzenau Brethren tradition of Anabaptist Christianity.
+The Old German Baptist Brethren Church, New Conference is a church belonging to the Schwarzenau Brethren tradition of Anabaptist Christianity.
 It formed in 2009 as a result of a split among the Old German Baptist Brethren.

 History

+The Old German Baptist Brethren, New Conference is a denomination of the Schwarzenau Brethren, a tradition of Anabaptist Christianity.
+The history of the Old German Baptist Brethren, New Conference is part of the history of the Schwarzenau Brethren.

 In 2009, a major division was a result of the rejection, by a large percentage of members (approximately 2,400 individuals), of an unprecedented committee report adopted by the 2009 Annual Meeting held near Waterford, CA. The report stated in part, "Members of the Old German Baptist Brethren Church in full fellowship and in good standing with the Church, believe and agree that the Old German Baptist Brethren’s interpretation of NT doctrine is scriptural and has been prompted by the Holy Spirit and it is their mind to remain in this fellowship and to teach, support and promote the unity of the Spirit in the bond of peace.
 It will be expected that members hearing the reading of this report will be willing to accept the same."

 No positions on specific questions of doctrine or church practice before the Conference were addressed in the Report, though the general understanding was that it asked for an affirmation of loyalty to traditional doctrine and practice as interpreted by the more traditional/conservative arm of membership.
 Conference representatives were sent to each district (congregation) in the brotherhood to determine the willingness of each member to accept the report.
-Those who refused to accept the report gave their names, which were recorded and sent to the secretary of the standing committee for processing, and they were disfellowshipped (ie excommunicated).
+Those who refused to accept the report gave their names, which were recorded and sent to the secretary of the standing committee for processing, and they were disfellowshipped (i.e. excommunicated).
 Members who refused to accept the Report were given 60 days to reconsider their decision without repercussion.
 Those who remained silent or did not attend the meetings were assumed to be in agreement or willing to submit to the decision, and were retained as members.